The English Toy Cocker Spaniel is quiet, reserved, and reclusive, but he can have that naughty streak as well.

 A Good Guard Dog?

-You need to be well aware of the different physical and behavioral attributes of an English Toy Cocker Spaniel in order to determine whether it is a good guard dog.
+You need to be well aware of the different physical and behavioral attributes of an English Toy Cocker Spaniel to determine whether it is a good guard dog.

 This dog is, first and foremost, small in stature and looks very friendly, both of which make it inappropriate to be a guard dog.